arcus-azure/arcus.eventgrid/docs/preview/02-Features/publishing-events.md

 }
 ```

 To create an `IEventGridPublisher` instance directly via the `EventGridPublisherBuilder`, the authentication key of your custom topic endpoint is required.
 Since the authentication key is passed directly, this approach doesn't require the Arcus secret store.
+Nevertheless, it is advised to safely store your authentication key in a secret store.

 ```csharp
 using Arcus.EventGrid.Publishing;